bajamircea/bajamircea.github.io/_posts/2019-11-12-thread-sandwich.markdown

 the example.

-By properly using RAII in `stoppable_thread`, if we created the first thread in `main`, but there are errors creating the second one which throw an exeption, the destructor of the first thread will take care of stopping it.
+By properly using RAII in `stoppable_thread`, if we created the first thread in `main`, but there are errors creating the second one which throw an exception, the destructor of the first thread will take care of stopping it.
 This assumes that you'll add a `catch` block around the `main` body, which I've omitted for brevity.
 This is normal RAII related exception handling.